It’s a pizza base, it’s summery, fresh corn on the cob, and it’s cheese. All three in one excellent combination.

 You can also make a scaccia which is another wonderful Italian food invention: pizza dough rolled out really thin and folded, folded and folded with whatever filling you have at hand.
 Tomato sauce.
 Cheese.
 Leftover broccoli.

 Go even deeper into fusion territory and fashion pretzels out of the dough.
-They will taste really good I promise, as long as you follow the shaping and cooking directions and sprinkle them with plenty salt crystals.
+They will taste really good I promise, as long as you follow the shaping and cooking directions and sprinkle them with plenty of salt crystals.

 How to make corn tart base from pizza dough